samuelbarrett1234/atml-group-11/sam/README.md

 ### Running Experiments

-Experiments are run from a script starting with `run_`; for example if you want to run transductive experiments you invoke `run_transductive.py`.
+All experiments are run from a script starting with the `run.py` script.
 You need to give this script (at least) two arguments.
-The first is the name of the dataset to train on (currently, transductive experiments only support `cora`.)
+The first is the name of the dataset to train on (currently, transductive experiments only support `cora` and inductive datasets only support `ppi`).
 Then, you need to give it one or more _configuration filenames_ (for examples on the format, see the `configs` folder).
 These can include `*` and `**` to match arbitrary string patterns and arbitrary directories, respectively.